Are Gutters Really Necessary?

 Compare quotes from local gutter experts

-Though many houses have gutters, it can be tough to tell what role they play in maintaining your home’s exterior.
-You may even find yourself wondering if gutters are necessary.
-A gutter system directs water away from your home, helping prevent mold, mildew, dangerous water buildup and other water damage around your home’s foundation over time.
+Gutters are necessary for most homes because they protect against potential water damage.
+A gutter system directs water away from your home, helping prevent mold, mildew, dangerous water buildup, and other water damage around your home’s exterior and foundation over time.

 How Gutters Work

 Gutters hang off your roof and catch rainwater as it streams down the surface.
-Your gutter system then channels that water toward the edges of your roof and into vertical sectionals called downspouts.
-Downspouts direct water away from the home into a storage receptacle (such as a tank or barrel), into an irrigation system, or onto a plastic tray (called a splash block) that disperses it on your lawn.
+Your gutter system channels that water toward the edges of your roof and into vertical sectionals called downspouts.
+Downspouts direct water away from the home into a storage receptacle such as a tank or barrel, into an irrigation system, or onto a plastic tray called a splash block that disperses it on your lawn.

-Gutters provide protection to the following parts of your home:
+Gutters protect the following parts of your home:

 - Foundation: Without a gutter system, water will pool around the base of your home.
 Over time, this soil saturation can cause serious problems such as shifting, cracks, erosion, and flooding in your basement or crawl space.

 - Lawn: When water pools around your home, it affects more than just the foundation.
-The soil itself can become badly damaged.
-Pooling water can lead to increased pest activity (such as mosquitoes, lawn grubs, and termites), root rot, dead grass, mold growth, and soil erosion.
+Pooling water can increase the activity of pests such as mosquitoes, lawn grubs, and termites and lead to soil-related issues like root rot, dead grass, mold growth, and erosion.

 - Walls: Gutters prevent water from pouring down your walls.
 This system keeps your siding, internal walls, window and door frames, and utility entry points free of flowing water.